xpatilakshay/Face-Attendance-System/README.md

-Press i : insert new student and Enter student data in console. press e : To record Attendance to excel file i.e, xlsx file. press q : to quite

 # Face-Attendance-System
 An automated attendance system using real-time face recognition with Python, OpenCV, and MySQL.
 It securely captures and matches facial features to mark attendance.
 Features include a user-friendly GUI, real-time logging, and data export.
 Ideal for institutions and organizations seeking efficient attendance tracking.